bkakilli/jekyll-now/resume.md

 ---
 layout: page
-title: About
+title: Resume
-permalink: /about/
+permalink: /resume/
 ---

-Some information about you!
+This will contain the resume section.

 ### More Information